weisisheng/bertsearch/README.md

 "Network Administrator","lorem ipsum"
 ```

-After finishing the script, you can get a JSON document like follows:
+After finishing the script, you can get a JSON document as follows:

 ```python
 # documents.jsonl